William Langlais

-William Langlais (born April 23, 1990) is a Canadian professional football fullback for the Calgary Stampeders of the Canadian Football League (CFL).
+William Langlais (born April 23, 1990) is a Canadian former professional football fullback.
+He played for ten seasons for the Calgary Stampeders of the Canadian Football League (CFL) and won a Grey Cup championship in 2018.

 Amateur career

 Langlais played high school football at École secondaire Mont-Bleu for Les Panthères.
 He first played college football at Cégep Beauce-Appalaches as a linebacker from 2009 to 2011 before transferring to the Université de Sherbrooke.
 While playing for the Sherbrooke Vert et Or, he played as a linebacker in 2012 and a defensive end in 2013, before moving to the offensive side as a running back in his final year.
 During his only year as a running back at the collegiate level, Langlais rushed only four times for 14 yards, adding five catches for 44 yards.